GireesheePendela/heart_disease_modeling_project/README.md

 **Logistic Regression** achieved slightly better balanced performance across all metrics, while **Random Forest** showed strong precision.

 This step demonstrated the practical use of ML models in clinical risk prediction.

+---

+##  Step 4.2: Cholesterol Level Prediction

+In this task, we built a **Multiple Linear Regression** model to predict the serum cholesterol level (`chol`) based on the remaining 12 clinical features (excluding the target label `num` and the `chol` column itself).

+###  Methodology

+- The `chol` column was used as the **regression target**.
+- All other features were **normalized** using `StandardScaler` prior to model training.
+- The dataset was split into **training and test sets** (80/20 split).
+- A **Linear Regression model** was trained using scikit-learn.
+- A **correlation matrix** was computed and visualized with a heatmap to identify key predictors of cholesterol levels.

+### Results

+- The model provided a basic estimation of cholesterol levels based on the available features.
+- Evaluation metrics included **Mean Squared Error (MSE)** and **R² Score**.
+- A correlation heatmap revealed the **most strongly correlated features** with cholesterol.

+###  Key Findings

+- The most positively or negatively correlated features with serum cholesterol (`chol`) were identified and can be used to understand **which health metrics most influence cholesterol levels**.
+- These insights may aid in targeted health interventions or further clinical analysis.